sst/guide/_chapters/setting-up-your-project-on-netlify.md

 Just like that, our app is live!
 You can share it with your friends and the rest of the world!

 By default, a site hosted on Netlify uses their domains.
 But we want to host our notes app on our own domain.
 To do that, let's first purchase a domain name.
-We'll be using AWS to do so because we'll be using this same domain later for our Serverless API.
+We'll be using AWS to do so because we'll be using this same domain later for our Serverless Framework API.